Repurposed Drawer Jewelry Organizer

 Iron Fabric

 Don’t skip this step!
-Even if you don’t want to drag out the iron and ironing board.
+Even if you don’t want to drag the iron and ironing board out.
 What?
 That’s just me?
 Seriously, the neatness of your project depends on getting the wrinkles out of your fabric.

 Add Fabric Backer Board

-I chose to use Gorilla Tape for holding my fabric in place.
-You may find it better to use hot glue.
+I chose to use Gorilla Tape to hold my fabric in place, but you may find it better to use hot glue.
 It’s sort of like wrapping a present or upholstery.
 It’s important to get it smooth and tight.

 After snipping the corners, I added the tape to the opposite side.
-Then I pulled the fabric tight as I put in in place on the cardboard.
+Then, I pulled the fabric tight as I put it on the cardboard.

 Lastly, I taped down the corners.